-A problem most women feel embarrassed to talk about is vaginal dryness.
-Did you know over half of women experience vaginal dryness?
+Vaginal dryness is a problem many women feel embarrassed to talk about.
+Did you know that over 50% of all women experience vaginal dryness in their life?

-Usually it’s experienced during sex which can lead to pain and infections.
+Usually it’s experienced during sex which can cause pain and infections.
 These issues can lead to a loss of sexual desire and affect the relationship.

 Vaginal dryness does not only cause pain during sex, it can even make it uncomfortable to sit, stand, exercise, urinate or work.